Written By Pravin Mehta

 The Nevada privacy law, officially known as Nevada Revised Statutes Chapter 603A, governs the collection of personally Identifiable Information (PII) by websites.
 The law obligates businesses with websites that collect PII to have a privacy policy with explicit disclosures.
 The privacy law in Nevada defines the following information as PII in combination with a natural person’s first name or initial and last name:

-The Nevada privacy law applies to all individuals and organizations that own and operate a website for business purpose or collect and maintain the personal data of consumers residing in Nevada.
+The Nevada privacy law applies to all individuals and organizations that own and operate a website for business purposes or collect and maintain the personal data of consumers residing in Nevada.

 The Nevada privacy law has provisions to impose civil action, reparation, injunction, and a civil penalty of up to $5000 for each violation.